TheCocoaProject/cordova-plugin-nativestorage/README.md

 ```sh
 bower install git://github.com/TheCocoaProject/ngcordova-wrapper-nativestorage --save-dev
 ```
-For more information about the usage of the plugini check the [wrappers repo](https://github.com/TheCocoaProject/ngcordova-wrapper-nativestorage).
+For more information about the usage of the plugin check the repo for the [ngCordova-wrapper](https://github.com/TheCocoaProject/ngcordova-wrapper-nativestorage).

 ##<a name="supported_platforms"></a>Supported platforms
 - Android